metawrecker/guaranteed_event_bros/README.md

 There are several events in Battle Brothers that may reward a brother if you are lucky enough.
 This mod gives you the control to guarantee any or all of those event outcomes.

-## Note
+## Important
-This is a game changing mod.
+* This is a game changing mod.
 If you want to stay with Vanilla game behavior and logic, this is not the mod for you.
+* The "Guaranteed" part of the title does not force the event bro events listed here to fire.
+They have the same 'score' as before.
+The events must fire in a normal raffle-ticket like manner first.
+Once one of the below events is picked, Then you can guarantee that the brother joins you.
+* Several of the events here require that you have an open space in your company roster.
+If you have no open roster slots, the events will a. not fire or b. not give you a brother.

 ## How does it work?
 * Using MSU Settings "Mod Settings" panel, you can decide which event bro events you want to modify.